Berkanktk/CyberSecurity/README.md

 ## Cross Site Request Forgery (CSRF)
 `TO BE ADDED`
 ## Cross Site Scripting (XSS)
+Cross-Site Scripting, better known as XSS in the cybersecurity community, is classified as an injection attack where malicious JavaScript gets injected into a web application with the intention of being executed by other users

+Cross-site scripting vulnerabilities are extremely common

 **DOM-Based XSS**: This is when an attack payload is executed by manipulating the DOM (Document Object Model) in the target's browser.
 This type uses the client-side code instead of server-side code.

 **Reflected XSS**: This is when a malicious script bounces off another website onto the target's web application or website.
 Normally, these are passed in the URL as a query, and it's easy as making the target click a link.
 This type originates from the target's request.